jessfraz/blog/content/post/the-life-of-a-data-byte.md

 of the magnetic film.
 In modern dynamic random-access memory (DRAM), a bit is often represented as two levels of electrical charge stored in a capacitor, a device that stores electrical energy in an electric field.

-In June 1956, Werner Buchholz coined the word byte to refer to a group of bits used to encode a single character of text.
+In June 1956, Werner Buchholz[^1] coined the word byte[^2] to refer to a group of bits used to encode a single character of text[^3].
 Let’s go over a bit about character encoding.
 We will start with American Standard Code for Information Interchange, or ASCII.
 ASCII was based on the English alphabet, therefore every letter, digit, and symbol (a-z, A-Z, 0–9, +, -, /, “, ! etc) were represented as a 7 bit integer between 32 and 127.
 This wasn’t very friendly to other languages.
 In order to support other languages, Unicode extended ASCII.
 With Unicode,